-The system must be repaired by a qualified service person:
+The system MUST be repaired by a qualified service person.

-If the system does not properly operate except for the above mentioned cases and none of the above mentioned malfunctions is evident, investigate the system according to the following procedures.
+If the system does NOT properly operate except for the above mentioned cases and none of the above mentioned malfunctions is evident, investigate the system according to the following procedures.

-If after checking all above items, it is impossible to fix the problem yourself, contact your installer and state the symptoms, the complete model name of the air conditioner (with manufacturing number if possible) and the installation date (possibly listed on the warranty card).
+If after checking all above items, it is impossible to fix the problem yourself, contact your installer and state the symptoms, the complete model name of the unit (with manufacturing number if possible) and the installation date (possibly listed on the warranty card).

-18.1 Symptoms that are not air conditioner troubles
+17.1 Symptoms that are NOT system malfunctions